uwacyber/cits1003/cits1003-labs/lab-3-computer-networking.md

 Nmap done: 5 IP addresses (5 hosts up) scanned in 250.21 seconds
 ```

 We run `nmap` using the `-sC` (all scripts) and `-sV` (determine the versions of software providing the services discovered).
-We specified the hosts to scan as `192.168.65.1-5` to just look at the hosts we found before (replace the range as appropriate).
+In the example above, we specified the hosts to scan as `192.168.65.1-5` to just look at the hosts we found before (replace the range as appropriate).

 So what we have is (for this example):

 * 192.168.65.1 running DNS (53) and an HTTP Proxy (3128)
-* 192.168.65.2 this is the address for my PC (your output may vary)
+* 192.168.65.2 this is the address for the PC running the script (your output may vary)
 * 192.168.65.3 RPC Services (111)
 * 192.168.65.4 RPC Services (111)
 * 192.168.65.5 DNS (53)